Sarah Wolek: Career

 Wolek worked for the federal government after graduating until shortly after the 2016 presidential election, working in positions including the United States Mission to the United Nations, the United States Department of Housing and Urban Development, the Office of Management and Budget, and the United States Department of the Treasury.
 In 2017, Wolek returned to UMD to teach classes and workshops focusing on purpose and character, community, relationships, nature, prosperity, and wellness.

 From 2018 to 2022, Wolek served as a member of the Montgomery County Democratic Central Committee from District 16.
 In November 2018, she was named as a member of Montgomery County Executive-elect Marc Elrich's transition team.
 In December 2018, Wolek graduated from Emerge Maryland, a group dedicated to training and electing Democratic women to office.

 In March 2023, Wolek was one of eighteen candidates to apply to fill a vacancy in the Maryland House of Delegates left by the appointment of then-delegate Ariana Kelly to the Maryland Senate.
 On March 21, the Montgomery County Democratic Central Committee voted 16–8 to nominate her to serve the rest of Kelly's term.

 In the legislature

 Wolek was sworn into the Maryland House of Delegates on April 3, 2023.
 She is a member of the House Appropriations Committee.
 Wolek is the first Muslim woman to serve in the Maryland General Assembly.
+In February 2026, Wolek, alongside state delegates Sean Stinnett and Caylin Young, established the Maryland Muslim Caucus.